za/tango_with_django_book/chapters/login.rst

 	    'rango',
 	)

 While ``django.contrib.auth`` provides Django with access to the authentication system, ``django.contrib.contenttypes`` is used by the authentication application to track models installed in your database.
+Check out the `Official Django documentation for more details <https://docs.djangoproject.com/en/1.5/ref/contrib/contenttypes/>`_ on what ``django.contrib.contenttypes`` is and does to make your life easier.

 .. note:: Remember, if you had to add either one of the ``auth`` or ``contenttypes`` applications to your ``INSTALLED_APPS`` tuple, you will need to resynchronise your database with the ``$ python manage.py syncdb`` command.